As of December 2018

 Overview and History

 Our current maintenance facility (Hamlin Yard) is located in the southwest corner of Hamlin Park.
 Since 1996, the City has used it for both Public Works and Parks maintenance operations.
 Over time, the City has outgrown the space and it no longer operates as efficiently as it should.
-With the assumption of the Ronald Wastewater District, it is necessary for the City to find an alternative.
+With increasing needs, it is necessary for the City to find an alternative.

-In planning for the assumption of the wastewater utility, the City looked for a new site to accommodate Public Works operations.
+In planning for future expansion of services, the City looked for a new site to accommodate Public Works operations.
 In 2013, the City acquired King County’s old maintenance facility property located by Brugger’s Bog Park.
 The intent was to develop a new Public Works maintenance facility there.

 - Staff Report – Authorizing City Manager to Execute Purchase/Sale Agreement King County for Brugger’s Bog Maintenance Facility